tracyreed/profitwisesucks.com/README.md

 thousands of dollars.
 And it is my belief that Heistein is to blame for this matter not only not being resolved long ago, but that it continues.

-I did not know anything about business taxes, K1, or legal entities.
-I created this thing through LegalZoom.
-I was just a guy trying to get my first small business and entrepreneurial effort started.
-I'm not an MBA.
-I'm not am attorney.
-I'm a computer nerd.
-I need to rely on professionals to keep me out of tax trouble, particularly in these complicated business situations.
-Heistein totally failed me.
+I am no attorney, accountant, or tax expert.
+I did not know anything about business taxes, K1s, or legal entities.
+I created the LLC thing through LegalZoom.
+I was just a computer nerd trying to get my first small business and entrepreneurial effort started.
+I'm not an MBA (although defendant Trang is, ironically).
+I rely on professionals to keep me out of tax trouble, particularly in these complicated business situations.
+And the way I see it, Heistein totally failed me.

-This has cost me tens of thousands in penalties to the IRS, possibly hundreds of thousands in legal fees, and thousands more to have the taxes prepared competently and correctly.
+This has cost me tens of thousands in penalties to the IRS, hundreds of thousands in legal fees, and thousands more to have the taxes prepared competently and correctly.
 The corrected taxes were prepared, filed, and accepted by the IRS.